danielharrell/open-eyes-lect-2017-18/Open.md

 a center at which its otherness can be encompassed by the self.
 Or contained.
 Or enclosed.
 Which again would mean that being open, in the end, is a way of being closed, despite the look otherwise.
-More simply put: being open, truly and simply open, is impossible.
+Or more simply put: being open, truly and simply open, is impossible.

 # Part Three {#three}